1985

 - Harlem Shuffle IV (Bob Relf/Ernest Nelson) -Dirty Work-version

-- Harlem Shuffle V (Bob Relf/Ernest Nelson) -12" NY Mix, remixed by Steve
+- Harlem Shuffle VI (Bob Relf/Ernest Nelson) -12" NY Mix, remixed by

-- Harlem Shuffle VI (Bob Relf/Ernest Nelson) -12" London Mix, remixed by Steve
+- Harlem Shuffle VII (Bob Relf/Ernest Nelson) -shortened NY Mix, remixed by

 - Hold Back II (MJ/KR) -Dirty Work-version